jecki/DHParser/documentation_src/index.rst

 Welcome to DHParser's documentation!
 ====================================

-DHParser is a parser-generator and and domain-specific-language construction kit, designed for but not restricted to Digital-Humanities-applications.
+DHParser is a parser generator and domain specific language construction kit, designed for but not restricted to Digital Humanities applications.

 DHParser offers:

-* Rapid-Prototyping of EBNF-based grammar-specifications with support for different flavors of EBNF
+* Rapid Prototyping of EBNF based grammar specifications with support for different flavors of EBNF
-* Macros to reduce code-repetition within grammars and includes to avoid code-repetition between grammars.
+* Macros to reduce code repetition within grammars and includes to avoid code repetition between grammars.
-* Parsing-Expression-Grammar (PEG)-parser with memoization
-  and full left-recursion support
+* Parsing Expression Grammar (PEG) parser with memoization and full left recursion support
-* unit-testing-framework for grammars
+* unit testing framework for grammars
-* post-mortem debugger for generated parsers
+* post mortem debugger for generated parsers
-* support for fail-tolerant parsing
+* support for fail tolerant parsing
 * customizable error messages
-* extensive tree-processing facilities
+* extensive tree processing facilities
 * support for building language servers (experimental)
 * full unicode support

 DHParser is by now mature and "production ready".
-It is being used in several projects, most notably for the domain specific notation of the `Medieval Latin Dictionary`_ and the Typescript-to-Python-interface-transpiler `ts2python`_
+It is being used in several projects, most notably for the domain specific notation of the `Medieval Latin Dictionary`_ and the Typescript-to-Python interface transpiler `ts2python`_

 License
 --------